Police arrest caretaker who left children in grassy field unattended in Newport News

 Christina Myers said she was driving around the neighborhood and spotted the children on the ground.
 Myers mentioned they appeared to be sweating in the heat and believes they were outside for hours.

-Police quickly arrived and knocked on doors at the apartments across the street near the field to look for the children's parents or guardian who left them unattended.
+Police quickly arrived and knocked on doors at the apartments across the street near the field to look for the childrens' parents or guardian who left them unattended.

-"We gave them nutri-grain bars, pretzels, water and we just stood their," Myers said.
-"We actually picked them up, held them, we were just very saddened with what we saw."
+"We gave them nutri-grain bars, pretzels, water and we just stood there," Myers said.
+"We actually picked them up, held them - we were just very saddened with what we saw."

 Michelle Givens, 42, was arrested for child neglect and abuse.
-Police said she was found nearby on 21st street.
+Police said she was found nearby on 21st Street.

 Givens told officers that she is the children's aunt and was taking care of them at the time.

-Child protective services was called and the kids were taken back to their mother.
+Child Protective Services was called and the kids were taken back to their mother.

-Given's remains in the Newport News City Jail.
+Givens remains in the Newport News City Jail.

 Her court date has not yet been set.